groupultra/sdk-public/readme.md

 4. (Optional) create an alt-account and enter those credentials into `agent.json`.
 5. Add the lines `*/config/service.json` and `*/config/agent.json` to your `.gitignore` to keep these secrets safe!
 6. `cd` into the folde and `python main.py`.
 Make sure it continues to run and does not spew excessive amounts of errors.
 7. In the browser, navigate to the channel you created.
-Hit refresh a few times until you see a list of buttons ("Swap Stage", "Channels", "Commands", etc).
+Hit refresh a few times until you see a list of buttons ("Swap Canvas", "Channels", "Commands", etc).
 It should take around 30 seconds to fully load.
 8. Test the various buttons to make sure the button options either work (or give a warning message that they are expiremental).
 9. Press "Commands" to see a message with commands to run.
 Test these commands.
 Some need to be sent to the "service" instead of the "all" to work.
 Note that Agent features will only work if the Agent has been setup.

 **Expriement!**

 Congratulations!
 Now you have your first Moobius Service.
 The demo contains `service.py` and `agent.py` which together test most SDK features.
-Each one overrides the base `MoobiusClient` class.
+Each one overrides the base `Moobius` class.
 The code is driven by async callbacks which can in turn send commands up to the service to i.e. send particular messages to particular users.

 ## Glossery / Reference